Heavy Weapon

-Heavy Weapon (or Heavy Weapon: Atomic Tank) is a side-scrolling shoot 'em up video game developed and published by PopCap Games and released in 2005.
+Heavy Weapon (or Heavy Weapon: Atomic Tank) is a horizontally scrolling shooter developed and published by PopCap Games and released in 2005.

 Gameplay

 In Heavy Weapon, the player guides a powerful atomic tank through several stages of opposing enemy forces in Cold War.
 The tank moves only left and right, while its main weapon, a turret gun, can be aimed in a 180 degree span and nukes which can destroy enemies off the screen.
-The game's storyline deals with a Red Star (a parody of the Soviet Union with touches of the Russian Empire) invasion, and the player takes the role of the commander of an Atomic Tank to repel the invasion back into the main headquarters of Red Star.
+The game's storyline deals with a Red Star (a fictional parody of the Soviet Union with touches of the Russian Empire) invasion, and the player takes the role of the commander of an Atomic Tank to repel the invasion back into the main headquarters of Red Star.

 The game features a total of 19 levels/missions along with two game modes (mission and survival).
 In mission mode, one must blast through countless enemies and defeat a boss at the end.
 Mission mode allows for three lives in each mission.
 Upon defeating the boss, the player visits the armory, where one can get various upgrades and power-ups for use in subsequent missions.
 After going through the first nine bosses, the player must destroy the same nine bosses in the remaining nine levels, until the final level.
 The new bosses are slightly different in weapons and armor.